Offliners/NYCU_DCS_writeup/README.md

 # NYCU Digital Circuit System (2023) - writeup
-This repository is used to practice the homeworks and labs from Prof. Tien-Hsuan Chang's Digital Circuit System (DCS) course (2023) at NYCU.
+This repository contained my designs and patterns is used to practice the homeworks and labs from Prof. Tien-Hsuan Chang's Digital Circuit System (DCS) course (2023) at NYCU.

 ## Outline
 ### Homeworks